Aguinaldo Highway: History

 The present road originated from an old road that enters Cavite from Las Piñas.
 The old roads that predated the Aguinaldo Highway used a different alignment on Bacoor and Imus, that exist until today as a mixture of city-maintained roads and national roads.
 Portions of the road have been sites of battles of the Philippine Revolution.

 During the American colonial era, the road reached as far as Silang.
 From 1933 to 1935, the section of the highway from Silang to Tagaytay was constructed using prisoners as construction workers.
 In 1938, the highway was made into concrete by President Manuel L. Quezon.
 The old roads that passed on the western barangays of Bacoor and Imus are bypassed by a new alignment that existed until today.
 The road formed part of Highway 17 that linked Imus with Batangas.
 It was also part of the Cavite-Manila South Road, which was renamed to Mexico Road in 1964, the year designated as "The Year of Philippine-Mexican Friendship."

+On May 27, 1998, the traffic jam happened in southern side of the highway.
+It was caused by National Power Corporation (NAPOCOR/NPC) transmission line construction of the billion peso Dasmariñas–Las Piñas Transmission Line, with the line finished construction on July 15, 1999.